FelixOnline/v2/content/articles/2015-11-6-the-top-three-animated-films-that-arent-made-by-pixar.md

  - /film/5707/the-top-three-animated-films-that-arent-made-by-pixar
 imported: true
 comments:
+ - value: >
- - These are very cool I usually have a sense that Star Wars mbieraomlia is a bit  done The same evocation as 40yearolds wearing skater jeans or businessmen riding micro scooters but this is something different I think its fitting with the sarcastic nature of modern pop culture I can see this sitting more appropriately above a fireplace among tankards and rifles than in amongst action figures and DVDsThumbs up
+     These are very cool.
+I usually have a sense that Star Wars mbieraomlia is a bit done'.
+The same evocation as 40-year-olds wearing skater jeans or business-men riding micro scooters, but this is something different.
+I think it's fitting with the sarcastic nature of modern pop culture.
+I can see this sitting more appropriately above a fireplace among tankards and rifles than in amongst action figures and DVDs.Thumbs up.

 # Article Taxonomies
 categories: